Follow Your Nose -- Which Code Smells are Worth Chasing?: Future Work

-The smells that we examined represent a lot of knowledge regarding software engineering.
-It is possible that the concept that a smell attempts to capture is indeed indicative and influential, yet its smells are not suitable.
-For example, many smells are parameterized.
-Cyclomatic Complexity \cite{mccabe76} might be a causal smell, once the threshold of complexity is set to the right value.
-Our data set can help in finding the optimal value.
+There are endless process metrics that removal of alerts might improve like security and run time performance.
+We provide our dataset and the code that can enable such research.

-Low-quality files lacking important smells are hints for developing new smells, capturing hitherto unrecognized problems.
-Defect prediction is usually based on smells, and smells are usually hand-crafted by experts.
-Given the data set of high and low quality files, one can try an ``end-to-end'' approach and build models whose input is the source code itself.
-The ``end-to-end'' approach showed value in many fields of machine learning and also in the domain of software engineering \cite{choetkiertikul2016deep}.
+Low-quality files lacking important alerts are hints for developing new alerts, capturing hitherto unrecognized problems.
+Defect prediction is usually based on alerts, and alerts are usually hand-crafted by experts.
+Given the dataset of high and low quality files, one can try an ``end-to-end'' approach \cite{amit2021end, choetkiertikul2016deep} and build models whose input is the source code itself.

-We did a large step from mere correlation, yet we didn't prove a causality relation between smells and the target metrics.
-Our data set provides intervention opportunities.
-One can choose a smell of interest and retrieve its occurrences.
-Then deliberately modify the code to remove the smell, either by a suggestion to the author or directly.
+We took a large step from mere correlation, yet we did not prove a causal relation between alerts and the target metrics.
+Our dataset provides intervention opportunities.
+One can choose an alert of interest and retrieve its instances.
+Then deliberately modify the code to fix the instance, either by a suggestion to the author or directly.
 Such experiments are the classical causality testbed and given our data they can be focused and easier to conduct.
 In such experiments we will know that the removal targets were not chosen due to a confounding variable that also influences the quality.
-Avoiding complex modifications will remove the threat that the smell removal was a by-product of a complex change, changing the quality due to different reasons.
+Avoiding complex modifications will remove the threat that the alert removal was a by-product of a complex change, changing the quality due to different reasons.